 Calming Supplements: A Small Addition, Not a Solution

 - Magnesium: Involved in regulating the nervous system.
-Makes sense mainly if there is a nutritional deficiency, which is quite common.
+It makes sense mainly if there is a nutritional deficiency, which is quite common.

 - L-Theanine: An amino acid from green tea, linked to a feeling of calm alertness without drowsiness.

-- Ashwagandha: An adaptogenic herb that several studies have linked to decreased cortisol and perceived stress, but it has warnings (not during pregnancy, caution with thyroid and liver issues).
+- Ashwagandha: An adaptogenic herb that several studies have linked to a decrease in cortisol and perceived stress, but it has warnings (not during pregnancy, caution with thyroid and liver issues).

 If you still want to try, do so with open eyes and an understanding of the evidence.
-We've compiled the options honestly, including evidence ratings and warnings, on the Supplements for Anxiety and Stress page.
-But the order is important: habits first, and only then, maybe, the supplement.
+We've honestly compiled the options, including evidence ratings and warnings, on the Supplements for Anxiety and Stress page.
+But the order is important: First the habits, and only then, maybe, the supplement.

 When to Seek Professional Help

-This guide deals with everyday stress and anxiety, not clinical anxiety disorder.
+This guide deals with daily stress and anxiety, not clinical anxiety disorder.
 Anxiety that interferes with daily functioning is not a weakness and can be effectively treated.
-It's advisable to see a doctor, psychologist, or psychiatrist if:
+You should see a doctor, psychologist, or psychiatrist if:

-- Anxiety persists most days for weeks and affects work, studies, sleep, or relationships.
+- Anxiety persists most days for weeks and impairs work, studies, sleep, or relationships.

 - There are recurrent panic attacks, or avoidance of places and situations.